twolfson/twolfson.com/articles/slack-source.md

 [Ensighten]: https://www.ensighten.com/

+# Further reading/tools

 If you are interested in more about reading source code, here are some resources:

 - [JavaScript: The Definitive Guide][js-definitive-guide] - If you are going to read how something works, be sure to understand its underlying concepts
-- [10 Things I Learned From the jQuery Source by Paul Irish][jquery-source] - Great tutorial on neat things from jQuery but more so gets you in the mindset of reading someone else's complex code
+- [10 Things I Learned From the jQuery Source by Paul Irish][jquery-source] - Great tutorial on neat things from jQuery but also gets you reading someone else's code
 - Lots of practice

 [js-definitive-guide]: http://www.amazon.com/JavaScript-Definitive-Guide-David-Flanagan/dp/0596000480